Selfless reduced free products and graph products of $\mathrm{C}^\ast$-algebras

+Consequently, it is desirable that this property is satisfied by many \Cs-algebras.
+In particular, it is an open problem, and the missing piece to the famous Toms--Winter conjecture \cite{ElliottToms08,Winter10,Winter12,WinterZacharias10}, whether all separable, simple, nuclear, non-elementary \Cs-algebras with strict comparison are $\mathcal{Z}$-stable.
+However, the groundbreaking work of Matui and Sato \cite{MatuiSato12} established this under the additional assumptions of unitality and finitely many extremal traces, thereby granting access to classification via strict comparison.

+Strict comparison is also deeply connected with stable rank one in the sense of Rieffel \cite{Rieffel} (see \cite{Lin25}) and to several relevant problems, such as the classification of embeddings of the Jiang-Su algebra $\mathcal Z$ up to approximate unitary equivalence \cite{Robert12}, and the recent (negative) solution to the \Cs-algebraic Tarski problem \cite{ElayavalliSchafhauser25}.

-Nonetheless, finding criteria that ensure strict comparison for wider classes of (possibly non-nuclear) \Cs-algebras is not an easy task.
-This is well exemplified by the fact that, until recently, it was an open problem whether the reduced group \Cs-algebra of the free group $\mathbb{F}_n$ has strict comparison when $2 \leq n < \infty$.
+Nonetheless, finding criteria that ensure strict comparison for broader classes of (possibly non-nuclear) \Cs-algebras is not an easy task.
+This difficulty is well illustrated by the fact that, until recently, it was an open problem whether the reduced group \Cs-algebra of the free group $\mathbb{F}_n$ has strict comparison when $2 \leq n < \infty$.
 (The case of $\mathbb F_\infty$ was settled by Robert in \cite[Proposition 6.3.2]{Robert12}, where he attributes the result to R{\o}rdam.)
 This problem has now been answered in the positive by Amrutam, Gao, Kunnawalkam Elayavalli, and Patchell in \cite{AmrutamGaoElayavalliPatchell24}, where they prove a much stronger property than strict comparison alone.
-To be precise, they prove that finitely generated acylindrically hyperbolic groups with trivial finite radical and satisfying the rapid decay condition are \emph{C$^\ast$-selfless}.
-In particular, this implies that their reduced group \Cs-algebras are \emph{selfless} in the sense of Robert \cite{Robert25}, when considered as a \Cs-probability space, equipped with the canonical trace.
+To be precise, they prove that finitely generated acylindrically hyperbolic groups with trivial finite radical and satisfying the rapid decay condition are \emph{\Cs-selfless}.
+In particular, their result implies that the corresponding reduced group \Cs-algebras are \emph{selfless} in the sense of Robert \cite{Robert25}, when considered as a \Cs-probability space equipped with the canonical trace.
 Let us recall its definition and some consequences here.